ITV Nightscreen

 ITV Nightscreen is a scheduled programme on the ITV television network that was broadcast from 1998 to 2021.
 It consisted of a sequence of animated pages of information about ITV's upcoming programmes, features and special events, with easy listening music in the background.
-The programme was used to fill the station's overnight downtime, where a closedown would have once been used at the end of programmes.
-The programme was generally shown seven days a week with the typical weekday show airing from 4:05 am to 5:05 am daily.
+The programme was used to fill the station's overnight downtime, wherein a closedown would have once been used at the end of programmes.
+The programme was generally shown every night.
 However, on ITV's additional channels which only began broadcasting in the digital era, the amount of Teleshopping affected how much Nightscreen was broadcast.

 Origins and history

-Teletext screens had been used by the BBC since 1980 and by Channel 4 since 1983 to fill airtime cheaply.
+Teletext screens had been used by the BBC since 1980 and Channel 4 since 1983 to fill airtime cheaply.
 However teletext was only ever occasionally used on the ITV network due to ITV having been on air all day every day since the early 1970s.
 From April 1986, certain regions, firstly Central Independent Television, followed in January 1987 by Yorkshire Television, started showing overnight teletext sequences containing details of local job vacancies under the title Jobfinder.
-Initially the pages were broadcast for an hour after the end of regular programming but from April 1987 Central broadcast Jobfinder throughout their overnight downtime.
+Initially the pages were broadcast for an hour after the end of regular programming but from April 1987 Central broadcast Jobfinder throughout its overnight downtime.
 Also, for a short while in 1987, an Oracle-provided service preceding TV-am broadcasts, known as Daybreak, was broadcast before the start of TV-am's programming.
 When 24-hour television began in 1988, the majority of ITV regions broadcast a Jobfinder programme in the hour preceding the ITV Morning News.
 These pages continued to be broadcast in some regions until the mid-1990s.

 Nightscreen was first broadcast on 14 January 1998, and consisted of teletext pages taken from the ITV regional teletext services, with interstitial teletext-based animations in a similar style to the former 4-Tel On View.
 From 2003 the screens were produced using Scala InfoChannel3.
 In early 2009, updated systems were installed with the latest version of Scala5, with a dual redundant system to counter any issues of service.
 In April 2012, the system was upgraded again to a newer version of Scala5.
 The Scala system was provided by Beaver Group, and the programme was produced by Gower Creative Communications with soundtracks provided by KPM Music and BMG Production Music.
 This, amongst other minor presentational changes, allowed compatibility of the service to be transmitted in 16:9 widescreen for the first time, as opposed to 4:3.